kka186/krrish-kapoor/README.md

   <summary><b>Result</b></summary>
   <br>

-  Identified a top-ranked material and justified the selection using combined performance and sustainability metrics.
+Identified Nickel-based superalloys as the best overall choice (balanced fatigue/temperature performance and acceptable environmental impact), with tungsten carbide as highest-performing but environmentally costly due to density, and high-carbon steel as a budget option with weaker high-temp/fatigue suitability.

   <table align="center">
     <tr>